On the Generalization and Approximation Capacities of Neural Controlled Differential Equations: Conclusion

 \section{Conclusion}

 We have answered three open theoretical questions on NCDE.
 First, we have provided a generalization bound for this class of models.
 In a second time, we have shown that under the hypothesis of CDE-based well-specified model, the approximation bias of NCDE decomposes into a sum of tractable biases.
 Most importantly, all our results are discretization-dependent and allow to precisely quantify the theoretical impact of the time series sampling on the model's performance.
+Practical implications for the design of NCDEs and control theory are discussed in Appendix \ref{appendix:implications}.

 \paragraph{Acknowledgements.} We thank Pierre Marion and Adeline Fermanian for proofreading and providing insightful comments and remarks, and Cristopher Salvi for discussions on Controlled ResNets.
 LB conducted parts of this research while visiting MBZUAI's Machine Learning Department (UAE).